 Menopause Symptoms – From Peri to Post Menopause

 If you read our post What is Menopause, Exactly, you’ll know that when we talk about menopause symptoms on our website, we are talking about the entire menopausal process that includes perimenopause, menopause, and post menopause.
+The process can normally start as early as age 35 and go on into your 50s.

 Every Woman has a Unique Menopause